 Studies have proven that obesity and diabetes have a direct link.

-Obesity is the most important risk factor for
+Obesity is the most important risk factor for type 2 diabetes.

 Did you know that overweight people, those with a BMI (body mass index) over 40 are seven times more likely than normal-weight people to develop type 2 diabetes?